 Information shared with your therapist is kept confidential, including the fact that you received therapy.
 There are, however, important exceptions to therapist/client confidentiality:

-If you are off campus or if it is after hours and immediate assistance is needed, call:
+(If you are off-campus or it is after hours or immediate assistance is needed)